pulumi/docs/tour/programs-functions.md

 const bucket = new aws.s3.Bucket("mybucket", { serverSideEncryptionConfiguration: ... });

-// Can provide a JS function here that will end up producing an AWS Lambda that will
+// Can provide a JS function here that will end up producing an Lambda that will
 // be triggered in the cloud whenever an aws.s3.Object is created inside our Bucket.
 // This will create the lambda using the serverless.function.createLambdaFunction API. serverless.s3.onObjectCreated("mytrigger", bucket, (eventInfo) => {